Skip to main content

 Testosterone Support for Men

 For men experiencing symptoms of low testosterone, often referred to as andropause or hypogonadism, a common protocol involves the administration of Testosterone Cypionate.
 This is typically delivered via weekly intramuscular injections, allowing for consistent levels of the hormone in the bloodstream.
-The goal is to restore to a healthy range, often mirroring those of a younger adult male, thereby alleviating symptoms and supporting overall well-being.
+The goal is to restore testosterone levels to a healthy range, often mirroring those of a younger adult male, thereby alleviating symptoms and supporting overall well-being.

 To maintain the intricate balance of the male endocrine system, additional agents are frequently incorporated.
 Gonadorelin, administered through subcutaneous injections, is often used to stimulate the body’s own production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This helps preserve testicular function and fertility, which can sometimes be suppressed by exogenous testosterone administration.

 Another consideration is the conversion of testosterone into estrogen, a process that can lead to undesirable effects if estrogen levels become too high.
-Anastrozole, an oral tablet, is commonly prescribed to inhibit this conversion, helping to manage estrogen levels and mitigate potential such as fluid retention or gynecomastia.
+Anastrozole, an oral tablet, is commonly prescribed to inhibit this conversion, helping to manage estrogen levels and mitigate potential side effects such as fluid retention or gynecomastia.
 In some cases, Enclomiphene may also be included in the protocol to specifically support LH and FSH levels, further promoting endogenous testosterone production.

 Testosterone Support for Women

 Women also benefit from optimal testosterone levels, particularly as they navigate pre-menopausal, peri-menopausal, and post-menopausal phases.
 Symptoms such as irregular cycles, mood fluctuations, hot flashes, and diminished libido can often be linked to hormonal shifts.
 For women, testosterone administration is typically at a much lower dose than for men, often using Testosterone Cypionate via subcutaneous injection.
-A common starting point might be 10–20 units (0.1–0.2ml) weekly.
+A common starting point might be 10 ∞ 20 units (0.1 ∞ 0.2ml) weekly.

 The protocol for women often includes Progesterone, especially for those in peri- or post-menopause, to support uterine health and overall hormonal balance.
 Another delivery method for testosterone in women is pellet therapy, which involves the subcutaneous insertion of long-acting testosterone pellets.
 This provides a steady release of the hormone over several months.
 Similar to men’s protocols, Anastrozole may be considered when appropriate to manage estrogen conversion, particularly with higher testosterone doses or individual sensitivities.